sarahmei/embloggen/README.md

   1. Exit the Rails console.
   1. `rails server`
   1. Visit http://localhost:3000 to see a list of all the roots of your tweetstorms.
+  1. Choose a tweetstorm and select "See whole storm" to see the reply chain rooted at that tweet.
+  1. From that page, select "Make a draft" at the bottom.
+This puts all the tweets in that storm into a textbox, separated by newlines, where they can be copied out into a real editor somewhere.

+### Wish List

+  1. Less ugly.
+  1. Connect to Medium to create draft there.

+### License

+MIT - see LICENSE.md.